Slipperboard/firmware/README.md

 ```

 This command also runs `make devcontainer-test` to ensure the dev container
 remains functional by building the firmware inside it.
+When working inside the
+dev container, simply run `make precommit` from the container's shell—the
+environment already contains all the required tools.

 ## Emulator